MarketSquare/SSHLibrary/examples/README.txt

 This directory contains simple example test cases using SSHLibrary for Robot Framework.

-To run these tests, install SSHLibrary and execute `pybot examples`
+To run these tests, install SSHLibrary and execute `pybot executing_commands.txt`

 By default the connection is made using parameters read from the resource file.
 They can be changed by using command line options, for example: